 My Story (and I’m sticking to it)

-After graduation from college (and a brief adventure trying to find myself and get to know my long lost father in Venezuela) I returned to Eastern Military Academy where I eventually headed the Departments of Foreign Languages and Social Studies and for a brief time served as president of its International Division.
-While at Eastern, I attended St. John’s University, School of Law, where I earned the degree of juris doctor and then attended the graduate division of the New York University, School of Law, where I earned a post-doctoral degree (LL.M.) in international legal studies.
+After graduation from college (and a brief adventure trying to find myself and to get to know my long-lost father in Venezuela) I returned to Eastern Military Academy where I eventually headed the Departments of Foreign Languages and Social Studies and for a brief time served as president of its International Division.
+While at Eastern, I attended St. John’s University, School of Law, where I earned the degree of juris doctor and then attended the graduate division of the New York University, School of Law, where I earned a postdoctoral degree (LL.M.) in international legal studies.

-I then practiced law for a decade or so, serving in public and corporate positions as well as in private practice, but eventually became a strategic planning consultant.
-During that time I experienced the greatest boon a man can have becoming father to three amazing sons, Billy, Alex and Edward, from whom, I am, unfortunately, estranged.
+I then practiced law for a decade or so, serving in public and corporate positions as well as in private practice but eventually became a strategic planning and political consultant.
+During that time, I experienced the greatest boon a man can have becoming father to three amazing sons, Billy, Alex and Edward, from whom, I am, unfortunately, estranged.

 I am extremely interested in world peace, averting a new cold war (or cold wars) helping to decrease political polarization, attaining more equitable economies worldwide, sustainable regional development activities in the Eje Cafetero region of Colombia and in the evolution of a Latin American nation-state modeled loosely on the European Union (I feel copying institutions would be a mistake but learning from them is wise) but avoiding its many serious errors.
 I am also passionately interested in furthering my artistic career as a poet, writer and literary translator and reigniting my long dormant love of drawing and painting.

 I’ve been active in “minor party” political matters (I despise both the GOP and the Democratic parties in the United States) and have a passion for comparative philosophy, anthropology, comparative religions, world affairs and history.
 I’m drawn to the beauty, simplicity and justice of the Wiccan Reede and am enthralled by ancient Sumerian culture, especially Inanna, but my spiritual beliefs center on a broad, panentheistic sense of the divine (now, ironically, impacted by the possibilities presented in Richard Dawkins’ meme theory).
-I’ve sought spiritual enlightenment all my life but have yet to find definitive answers; I have, however, found an ever increasing and worthwhile, series of questions to speculate on.
+I’ve sought spiritual enlightenment all my life but have yet to find definitive answers; I have, however, found an ever increasing and worthwhile, series of questions on which to speculate.

 Obviously Eastern Military Academy’s motto “what you are to be you are now becoming” is still an ongoing process; one for which I’m very grateful.